upcmd/updocs-content/logs/c0044_vvvvv.md

     scope[local] merged: {
-      "homedir": "/root",
-      "yourhome": "Your path is set to /root "
+      "yourhome": "Your path is set to /root ", "homedir": "/root"
     }

     self: final context exec vars:

     (*core.Cache)({
-      "homedir": "/root",
-      "yourhome": "Your path is set to /root "
+      "yourhome": "Your path is set to /root ", "homedir": "/root"
     })

     cmd( 1):